Identification schemes

 The Fiat-Shamir zero-knowledge proof explained

-The Fiat-Shamir zero-knowledge proof is a zero-knowledge proof proposed by Amos Fiat and Adi Shamir in 1986.
+The Fiat-Shamir zero-knowledge proof is a protocol proposed by Amos Fiat and Adi Shamir in 1986.

-Peggy first chooses two large prime numbers \( p \) and \( q \) and computes \( n = p \cdot q \).
-She then chooses a secret value \( x \) and computes the public value \( y = x^{2} \: mod \: n \).
-Now Peggy claims that \( y \) is a square modulo \( n \).
-And hence, this is what she wants to convince Victor about without revealing any information (the value of \( x \)) such that Victor can convince other people about that \( y \) is a square modulo \( n \).
-You may think of it as \( x \) being Peggy's secret key and \( y \) being her public key.
-Peggy then wants to convince Victor about that she is the owner of the secret key \( x \) corresponding to the public key \( y \) that Victor is in possession of.
+Peggy first chooses two large prime numbers \( p \) and \( q \), and computes \( n = p \cdot q \).
+She then selects a secret value \( x \) and computes the public value \( y = x^{2} \: mod \: n \).
+Peggy claims that \( y \) is a square modulo \( n \), and this is what she wants to convince Victor of, without revealing any information (specifically, the value of \( x \)) that would allow Victor to convince others that \( y \) is a square modulo \( n \).
+You can think of \( x \) as Peggy's secret key and \( y \) as her public key.
+Peggy's goal is to convince Victor that she is the owner of the secret key \( x \) corresponding to the public key \( y \) that Victor possesses.

 \( \eqalign{ p &= z^{2} \: mod \: n &&(z = x^{b} \cdot r) \\ &= (x^{b} \cdot r)^{2} \: mod \: n &&(\mbox{exponent rule}) \\ &= x^{b \cdot 2} \cdot r^{2} \: mod \: n &&(\mbox{exponent rule}) \\ &= (x^{2})^{b} \cdot r^{2} \: mod \: n &&(y = x^{2} \: \mbox{and} \: a = r^{2}) \\ &= y^{b} \cdot a \: mod \: n = p' } \)